ERP

 A project issue is defined as anything that potentially impacts negatively on a project deliverable, project costs or project timelines.
 For an ERP project the outcome is clearly going to be much less satisfactory if issues aren’t dealt with efficiently and effectively.
 A good ERP PM will have an issues log which is monitored on an ongoing basis and will ensure that issues are managed through to resolution as quickly as possible.

-This Blog was written by John Donagher, Principal Consultant at Lumenia.
+This Blog was written by John Donagher, Managing Partner at Lumenia.
 If you would like further information on ERP Project Management please send an e-mail to John Donagher.